barumau/pandunia/polski/pandunia-polski.md

 be - być poddanym, doświadczyć, doświadczać (ubierniający czasownik)
 be ais - marznąć (zamarznąć)
 be ajibu - zachwycić się (być zachwyconym)
+be bio mute - fermentować
+be boli - ugotować się, gotować się
+be bum - eksplodować (wybuchnąć, wybuchać)
+be loka - być umiejscowionym (być ulokowanym, stać)
+be tele loka - teleportować się
 be teza - wzmacniać się (wzmagać, pogłębiać się)
+be ting - zatrzymać się
+be turbe - przejmować się (zawracać sobie głowę)
 be van - cieszyć się (zażywać, bawić się)
 be vide - być widzianym
 be zai - pojawić się